noctux/philote/README.md

 implement a small set of modules as bash-scripts.

-However the primary author of this project disagrees with some of the implementation decisons (e.g. sourcing files with key=value-pairs as a kind of parsing) and is generally a fan of (even rather limited in luas case) typing.
+However the primary author of this project disagrees with some of the implementation decisions (e.g. sourcing files with key=value-pairs as a kind of parsing) and is generally a fan of (even rather limited in luas case) typing.
 So this project was born.